Netflix/bettertls/README.md

 # Testing additional TLS implementations

+## Execting tests with the embedded test runner

 To add a new implementation to be tested, you will need to implement the [impltests.ImplementationRunner](test-suites/impltests/runner.go) interface.
 The easiest way to implement this interface to follow the pattern of one of the existing implementations, which invokes the TLS implementation as a separate process for each test case.